What Is Aloe Vera?

 There’s also strong evidence that aloe juice, which contains latex, taken by mouth is a powerful laxative.
 In fact, aloe juice was once sold in over-the-counter constipation drugs.
-However, because aloe’s safety was not well-established, the FDA ordered in 2002 that over-the-counter laxatives containing aloe vera either be reformulated or removed from store shelves.
+But because aloe’s safety was not well-established, the FDA ordered in 2002 that over-the-counter laxatives containing aloe vera either be reformulated or removed from store shelves.

 Aloe vera gel taken orally (by mouth) seems to help lower blood sugar levels in people with diabetes.
 It may also help to lower cholesterol.
 The results of aloe vera studies for other medical conditions have been less clear.

 How much aloe vera should you use?